 I’m very interested in what it means for us to cultivate together a community that allows for risk, the risk of knowing someone outside of your own boundaries, the risk that is love.
 There is no love that does not involve risk.—bell hooks

-Since 2023, about 180 passionate and engaged people from the nonprofit, government, and philanthropic sectors have participated in Seed’s Targeted Universalism Communities of Practice (TU COP), developed in partnership with the Othering & Belonging Institute at UC Berkeley.
+Since 2023, 180 passionate and engaged people from the nonprofit, government, and philanthropic sectors have participated in Seed’s Targeted Universalism Communities of Practice (TU COP), developed in partnership with the Othering & Belonging Institute at UC Berkeley.
 From big cities and small towns across the country, participants have represented about 25 states, with a few devoted Canadians.
 The practice has also extended to TU incubators for coalition, nonprofit, and foundation teams around healthcare, early childhood, and education.

 Sharing wisdom, curiosity, and commitment, the TU COP participants have represented a breadth of areas of engagement, including public health, early childhood, environmental justice, farming, housing, food security, youth development, mental health, community banking, DEI, restorative justice, judiciary, college enrollment, and higher education—all interested in cultural, structural, and systemic transformation and belonging without othering.